-Reported the same back with the recommendation that the bill be placed on the General Register.
+Reported the same back with the recommendation that the bill be re-referred to the Committee on Housing Finance and Policy.

 Joint Rule 2.03 has been waived for any subsequent committee action on this bill.

 Long from the Committee on Rules and Legislative Administration to which was referred: